Four Powerful Learning Modules

 Part 1: Creating a Vision

-In this part you create a compelling vision of the future that is both authentic and inspires others.
+Create a compelling vision of the future that is both authentic and inspires others.

 Part 2: Articulating the Values